ElBarso/dash-channels-compare/README.md

 ### Prerequisites

-The code was written using the folowing packages version.
-Some features may not work on different versions.
+The code was written using the following packages versions.
+Some features may not work on different versions of the packages.

 At present the code only run with .mat extention files having the same structure of those reported in folder \data.